Trentbyu/Python/Pro_w_blocks/finals_for_PWB/3-topic-tree.md

 TREE
-1. Introduction: a treee or a bst tree is a way of spliting numbers by largest to smallest.
+1. Introduction: a tree or a bst tree is a way of spliting numbers by largest to smallest.
 Largest go to the right and smallest go to the left.
 It is a tree beause every node has two branches(children) underneateh them the right is bigger then the one on the left.
-2. When to use a Tree: When to Use Binary Search Trees.
-Implementing a binary search tree is useful in any situation where the elements can be compared in a less than / greater than manner
+2. When to use a Tree:  Implementing a binary search tree is useful in any situation where the elements can be compared in a less than / greater than manner
 3. Root Node: root node is the starting node.
 This is where the first item added to the tree goes.
 IF a bst tree is created from a list than the item closet to the median of the list becomes the root.
 4. Parent Node: a parent node is the first nodes off the root node
 5.	child: the child node is the first nodes of the parent nodes.
 6. Degree of a Node: thios is the Height of the node it could be
 10. Sibling: sibling nodes are nodes that are underneat the same node
+11. speed: For a Graph, the complexity of a Depth First Traversal is O(n + m), where n is the number of nodes, and m is the number of edges.
+Since a Binary Tree is also a Graph, the same applies here.
+The complexity of each of these Depth-first traversals is O(n+m).
+Since the number of edges that can originate from a node is limited to 2 in the case of a Binary Tree, the maximum number of total edges in a Binary Tree is n-1, where n is the total number of nodes.
+The complexity then becomes O(n + n-1), which is O(n)
+12. The Disadvantages: Shape of the tree depends upon order of insertion and it can be degenerated.
+Searching takes long time.
+(When tree is not balanced)
+13. Advantages: BST is fast in insertion and deletion etc when balanced.
+Very efficient and its code is easier than link lists.

     ![](2022-07-15-13-10-03.png)